niezle-ziolko/cs50x-final-project/README.md

 ---

-## Key Features
+## ✅ Features Overview
-- **Secure Notes with Expiry**
+### 🔐 Secure Notes
-  Users can create notes that self-destruct after a configurable number of views (1–5).
-This functionality is enforced by Cloudflare D1 and validated via the GraphQL API.
+  - Create encrypted notes that self-destruct after 1–5 views.
+  - Deletion is enforced via Cloudflare D1 and handled through GraphQL API.

-- **Password Protection (Optional)**
+### 🔑 Optional Password Protection
-  Notes can be optionally protected by a password.
-The decryption happens client-side using information embedded in the token.
+  - Notes can be protected with a password.
+  - Decryption occurs client-side using token-embedded data.

+### ✉️ Email Notifications
-- **Email Notifications via Brevo**
+  - Optional email notification via Brevo.
-  When an email is provided, Enigma will notify the user once the note is deleted (after the last view).

-- **JWT Encryption for Privacy**
+  - Users are notified once a note is deleted after its final view.

+### 🧪 Encrypted Storage with JWT
-  Each note is encoded as an encrypted JWT.
-All sensitive data is stored encrypted, even within the database.
-Only the client with the correct token can decrypt and view it.
+  - Each note is stored as an encrypted JWT token.
+  - All sensitive data remains encrypted, including in the database.

-- **GraphQL API on Cloudflare Workers**
+### 🔧 GraphQL API
-  All data operations (create, fetch, delete) are handled via a secure GraphQL API using @apollo/server.
+  - All operations (create, fetch, delete) go through a GraphQL API.

-- **Modern Frontend with Tailwind CSS + Next.js**
+  - Built on Cloudflare Workers using @apollo/server.

+### 🎨 Modern Frontend
-  The UI is built with modern design principles using Tailwind for speed and responsiveness.
+  - Responsive UI built with Tailwind CSS and Next.js.

-- **Authentication with Cloudflare Turnstile** Integrating forms with Cloudflare's Turnstile service to combat bot traffic to the site.
-The main advantage of the service is that it throws out a one-time token, which is then sent with an `Authentication: Bearer 0.5kIm-qV3p...` header in order for the `bearerHeader` function to authenticate the user to perform GraphQL queries.

-## Demo
-Demo site available on: https://enigma.niezle-ziolko.workers.dev
+  - Follows modern design and UX principles.

+### 🛡️ Bot Protection & Authentication
+  - Cloudflare Turnstile is integrated into all forms.
+  - A one-time token is used as a Bearer token in the Authentication header for secure GraphQL queries.

+---

-## Example Workflow
+## ⚙️ Example Workflow
 1. **Create a Note**
   - Visit homepage
   - Fill in note content